wtfBbqException/x3-mod-autoclaimer/README.md

 ## Installation

 Extract the `.zip` file.

-Then copy the `script` folder into the base game directory (in the case of X3TC) or into the `addon` folder under the base game directory (in the case of X3AP).
+Then copy the `script` folder into:
+- the base game directory (in the case of X3TC) or
+- into the `addon` folder under the base game directory (in the case of X3AP).

 You need to have tagged your game as ***modified*** (a lot of other mods do this already), otherwise check the web for instructions (keyword 'Thereshallbewings').

 ## Update